fmanclossi/TJBot-playbook/examples/Doggy/Setup cute tail using SG-90.md

 * Push "Set TAIL to RIGHT" inject node.
 Does tail move to Doggy's right side?
 If not, verify that servo is mounted as described in [provided instructions](https://github.com/fmanclossi/TJBot-playbook/tree/master/examples/Doggy#mount-your-doggy) according with your Doggy's version.

 * That’s all!
-We’re ready to buid a story with Doggy's superdog eyes!
+We’re ready to buid a story with Doggy's tail!

 ![Doggies with supereyes!](https://github.com/fmanclossi/TJBot-playbook/blob/master/examples/Doggy/Media/Doggies%20with%20supereyes.jpg)